Frequently Asked Questions

 Pool & Amenities

 Yes.
 Pool House Lodge has a private heated indoor pool that is open year-round.
 The pool is exclusively for your group — there is no shared access with other guests or the public.
 This is one of the few Hocking Hills properties where the entire large group can swim together in any season.
+See the Indoor Pool page for photos and details.

 Yes.
 The indoor pool is climate-controlled and heated year-round, including in January and February.
 Regardless of snow or cold outside, the pool room stays warm and the water stays comfortable.
+See the Indoor Pool page →

 Yes.
 The indoor pool is available to guests during all waking hours of your stay.
 Because it is fully enclosed, weather and darkness do not affect pool access.
 Always follow posted pool safety rules, especially with children present.
+See the Indoor Pool page →

 Yes.
 Pool House Lodge has an outdoor hot tub on the lower covered patio with views of the rolling hills.
 It is heated and available year-round.